Why is college so expensive? The answer might surprise you.

 What Is The Average Cost Of College?

-If you’re getting ready to head off to college, you might wind up with some serious sticker shock when you realize all that it entails.
-Not even factoring in books, housing, living expenses, and other non-negotiable parts of college education, tuition can easily cost more than $10,000 – per semester.
+Students heading off to college often experience serious sticker shock when they discover the full scope of expenses.
+Even before factoring in books, housing, living expenses, and other essential components of college education, tuition alone can easily exceed $10,000 per semester.

-Attending a public university or community college will help reduce these costs, but unfortunately, that’s not an option for many students (or perhaps not the best option).
-There are plenty of ways to make college more affordable, but the reality is that many students simply aren’t aware of the ways they can cut down on their expenses.
+While attending a public university or community college helps reduce these costs, that’s not always an option—or the best choice—for many students.
+Although numerous strategies exist to make college more affordable, the reality is that many students remain unaware of effective ways to slash their expenses.

-College tuition has more than doubled since the 1980s, and the problem isn’t going away.
-More than 45 million Americans have student loan debt, contributing to a national total of $1.5 trillion.
-In 1975, the average price of attending a public college was $8,000.
-Today, it’s well over $19,000.
+College tuition has more than doubled since the 1980s, and the trend shows no signs of slowing.
+Over 45 million Americans carry student loan debt, contributing to a staggering national total of $1.5 trillion.
+In 1975, attending a public college cost an average of $8,000.
+Today, that figure has soared well beyond $19,000.

 Why Is College So Expensive?